ggoggam/ggoggam.github.io/src/posts/htmx.md

 }
 ```

+Such characteristics of Kotlin enables the development of DSL in a functional form, making the APIs composable.
-With this combined with the Ktor[^6] (my recent favorite web framework) routing, we can translate the server code into a more declarative and composable form.
+This combined with the Ktor[^6] (my recent favorite web framework) routing, we can translate the server code into a more declarative and composable form.
 In my opinion, this is more manageable than having HTML templates in a static directory or formatted string.
 ```kotlin
 fun FlowContent.index() = body {
     input {